frederic-perez/AmE-dictionary/data/dictionary.md

 __miasma__ _n_ :seven::hammer: _An opaque miasma._
 __michelada__ _n_
 __mick__ _n_ :three::hammer:
+__mickle__ _n_ A large number or amount or extent. _Syn_ hatful, lot, mint, muckle, peck, slew, spate, tidy sum, wad, stack, raft, pile, plenty, mass, batch, heap, deal, flock, pot, mess, sight _It was only when he found a mickle of old letters in the basement that he learned his grandmother had been a prolific and talented writer._
 __micrify__ _v tr_ /MYK-ruh-fy/ [:scroll: From Greek micro- (small) + -ficare (to make)] To make small or insignificant.
 __microbrew__ _n_ :four::hammer:
 __microdermabrasion__ _n_